 Differently from the majority of the existing literature on democratic innovations that employs exclusively case studies, I use a multi-method approach that employs case studies in the theory generation stage, and large data and experimental analysis in the testing stage.
 This approach allows to isolate the mechanisms that drive the diffusion and impact of democratic innovations from confounders and local conditions.

 I draw evidence mostly from urban, state and organization level governance innovations.
-Due to the unique availability of data the majority of my case studies and field work has been conducted in Brazil, but I have also worked, as consultant, evaluator or organizer, on various cases in the US (e.g., Deliberative Polls in New Haven, Participatory Budgeting in NYC), Italy (Democratic Party's Deliberative Referendum 2012), Cameroon (Participatory Budgeting in Yaoundé 2012), Canada (Citizens' Assembly in Vancouver 2014-2015) and now the UK (Sheffield and Southampton Citizens' Assembly 2015-2016).
+Due to the unique availability of data the majority of my case studies and field work has been conducted in Brazil, but I have also worked, as consultant, evaluator or organizer, on various cases in the US (e.g., Deliberative Polls in New Haven, Participatory Budgeting in NYC), Italy (Democratic Party's Deliberative Referendum 2012, Milan PB 2017), Cameroon (Participatory Budgeting in Yaoundé 2012), Canada (Citizens' Assembly in Vancouver 2014-2015), the UK (Sheffield and Southampton Citizens' Assembly 2015-2016), Germany (Wuppertal PB 2017), Portugal (Lisbon Participatory System 2017) and the Czech Republic (Ricany PB 2017).